DirkGaston/mi-repertorio/README.md

 The server will need to make the following routes available:

-● POST /songs : Receives the data corresponding to a song and adds it to the repertoire.
+● POST /songs : Receives the data corresponding to a song and adds it to the repertoire. <br>
-● GET /songs : Returns a JSON with the songs registered in the repertoire.
+● GET /songs : Returns a JSON with the songs registered in the repertoire. <br>
-● PUT /songs/:id : Receives the data of a song to be edited and updates it by manipulating the JSON.
+● PUT /songs/:id : Receives the data of a song to be edited and updates it by manipulating the JSON. <br>
-● DELETE /songs/:id : Receives the id of a song by queryString and deletes it from the repertoire.
+● DELETE /songs/:id : Receives the id of a song by queryString and deletes it from the repertoire. <br>

 ## Installing **My Repertoire**

-To install <my_repertoire>, use the following command:
+To install **My Repertoire**, use the following command:

 ```bash
 $ npm install